NATIONAL YOUTH LEADERSHIP TRAINING

 SECOND WEEK DISCOUNTS

-All Second Week Discounts must be applied before full payment, either by using the discount code or by contacting the Program Administrator at 513-577-7686.
+All Second Week Discounts must be applied before full payment, either by using the discount code or by contacting the Program Director at 513-577-7686.

 One course of NYLT & one week at Camp Friedlander